Hetarth02/laraquest/README.md

 ```bash
     composer update
 ```

-If, you do not have PHP, MySQL or Composer Package manager installed follow these steps and after the requirements are met follow the above mentioned steps.

-- Download and setup [XAMPP](https://www.apachefriends.org/index.html) for PHP and MySQL.

-- Download and Install Composer Package manager from [here.](https://getcomposer.org/)

 ## Environment Variables

-Open XAMPP Control Panel and activate MySql Server.
+Open XAMPP Control Panel and activate Apache and MySql Server.
 After that, go to your browser and in search bar type the following, ```localhost/phpmyadmin```

 Now create a new database.